krista-lowry/funnel-cro/README.md

 Ultimately, the data showed that we can't detect any effect over the control towards the negative or positive: Revenue KPI deltas were below the defined MDE of 8%.

 **Popup data**: The popup had a very low CTR (<5%), but intent was high in the users who did click on a related post.
 In fact, after the user clicked on a related post, they exhibited behaviors similar to the Clickers:
-- Conversons on the click-through posts were higher than average
+- Conversons on the Related Posts were higher than average
-- Scroll depth on the click-through posts were lower than average
+- Scroll depth on the Related Posts were lower than average
-- Users who converted on a click-through post did so within 20 seconds
+- Users who converted on a Related Post did so within 20 seconds

 ## Looking forward
 We planned to expand this test on a larger scale.
 If we increase popup impressions by rolling this out on more pages and sustain the high conversion rate on the click-through posts, then we could generate signficant total revenue lift.